Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid > Russula pectinatoides

 Description:

-Cap: 2.5-8 cm; convex, becoming broadly convex to flat with a shallow depression; slimy when wet and fresh, but typically dry when found; yellowish brown to brownish yellow overall; the margin lined and pimply for 1-2 cm, often with tiny spots of pink or cinnamon interspersed with the lines; the skin peeling away easily, usually at least halfway to the center.
+Cap: 2.5-8 cm; convex, becoming broadly convex to flat with a shallow depression; slimy when wet and fresh, but typically dry when found; pale yellowish brown to brownish yellow overall; the margin lined and pimply for 1-2 cm, often with tiny spots of pink or cinnamon interspersed with the lines; the skin peeling away easily, usually at least halfway to the center.

 Gills: Attached or pulling away from the stem; close or nearly distant; buff or yellowish; sometimes spotting or discoloring brownish.